WildaSoftware/Feedybacky/README.md

 * **email** - e-mail address provided by the user if available (the appropriate field is visible).
 * **prefix** - prefix defined for the Feedybacky instance (if defined).
 * **adBlock** - information if an enabled AdBlock browser plugin can be detected.
 It can have value 1 or 0.

+`apiKey` - API key generated for your Feedybacky account in the portal.
+You can retrieve it from the portal on the edit account view under the "API key" section.
+Setting this parameter is obligatory if you want to send request to the Feedybacky portal.
+If this and `projectSymbol` are set, the value of `onSubmitUrl` is replaced by the official Feedybacky portal endpoint.

+`projectSymbol` - the symbol of a project created in Feedybacky portal.
+You can fetch it from the portal on the project config view.
+Setting this parameter is obligatory if you want to send request to the Feedybacky portal.
+If this and `apiKey` are set, the value of `onSubmitUrl` is replaced by the official Feedybacky portal endpoint.

 `texts` - JSON object with custom messages in different parts of the plugin.
 It can contain following keys: